At what age is it time to give up the dream of being a filmmaker if you haven't already made it?

 so there's hope for the rest of us. at least none of us are james, amirite?

 post face i bet youre a 6/10 max

 His new AVGN video was good.
 The thing is though, you know it's not what he really wants to do.
 You can see it in his eyes, that he's sick of doing the Nerd.
 He wants to make a full length feature film and the AVGN movie bombed so it kind of crushed his dreams.
 I feel like he's dead inside.

 This kind of thinking is so stupid.
 He's made enough money to ride out the AVGN piggy bank for the rest of his life.
 If he really hated doing it he'd stop.

 I'd say most MAKE it in their 30's, some didn't until their 40's.
 Really, never ever, there's not enough good stories told remember that.
 And we're entering an era of a MASSIVE DEMAND for content.
 So even if you can't write too well, at least be prolific.
 This is coming from a guy who is in his mid twenties who has already produced and written two feature lengths features that have had limited distribution.

 If I can do it, anyone can.
 Currently directing a music video, working on commercial for a massive company, and shooting a TV pilot in a few weeks.

 You gotta really want it and hustle.

-Follow your dreams user.
+Follow your dreams Anon.
 I am 23 and I just started doing standup comedy.
 Many people think that is way too late to even think about starting but fuck them!

 The AVGN movie proved that james has zero desire to improve as a film maker and is perfectly okay with forever producing content in the same style and time-relative equivalent production values as when he was literally 11 years old